meilizheng/PracticeGit/README.md

 "There are no unstanged changes..."
 ![See Staged in Git Status in Visual Studio](Images/VS_Commited.png)

+***Imporant*** This is all Local.
+This means your tracking everything on your current computer, but if something happens to your computer, you will still lose data.
+Lets `push` our repository online to save our on `GitHub`.

+---

+4. ***git push***

+`pushing` your repository uploads all your commits to GitHub.
+This saves them in the cloud.
+You can can then view your repository in your GitHub account.

+In terminal type

+`git push`

 ---
 ## Keywords
 * `git` - Used to access git commands